chaseofthejungle/intro-to-ngfws/README.md

 ## 2. <a name="definition">NGFW Definition and Features</a>

+(TODO)

 <hr />

 ## 3. <a name="advantages">Advantages Over Traditional Firewalls</a>

+Next-Generation Firewall (NGFWs) have more powerful and diverse features than older standard firewalls: while those firewalls have stateful inspection capabilities for both incoming and outgoing traffic, NGFWs include some integrations as intrusion detection and prevention, threat-intelligence (including from cloud sources), and app control and awareness.

+Simply put, older firewalls statefully inspect inward and outwrd traffic, rely on admin-configured rules to filter traffic, and provide access control by allowing and denying traffic (based on protocols, ports, and states).
+While NGFWs also do these things, they have significant additional features:

+* The blocking of sophisticated contemporary attacks, such as app-layer threats and complex malware.
+* Immediate consultation of industry-renowned threat intelligence sources, and other means of combating advanced security threats.
+* Directly-integrated Intrusion Prevent Systems (IPSes).
+* App control and awareness (so that problematic apps can be quickly identified and denied access).
+* Upgrade paths that account for future security threats and info feeds.

 <hr />

 ## 4. <a name="comparison">Comparing Four Vendors: Palo Alto, Fortinet, SonicWall, Sophos</a>